Skip to content

 What the AI looks at

-- Problem description: does the target audience recognize the pain
+• Problem statement: does the target audience recognize the pain